Most popular💥

 1. Sauté the Base

-In your tajine or a heavy-bottomed pot, heat the olive oil over low heat.
+In your tajine or a heavy pot, heat the olive oil over low heat.
 Add the sliced onions and minced garlic.
-Let them soften for about 5 minutes until they become translucent and fragrant.
+Let them soften for about 5 minutes.
 Add the grated tomatoes and half of your spice blend.
-Stir well to create a thick, aromatic paste.
+Stir well to create a thick paste.

 2. The Bottom Layer (Carrots & Potatoes)

-Arrange the carrots in a circular pattern or a "star" shape at the bottom.
-Carrots take the longest to cook and act as a thermal barrier for the other vegetables.
+Arrange the carrots in a circular pattern at the bottom.
+Carrots take the longest to cook and protect the other vegetables.
 Next, add the potato wedges on top of the carrots.

 3. The Top Layer (Zucchini & Peppers)

 Place the zucchini and bell peppers on top of the potatoes, building towards the center to create a pyramid shape.
-If you are using peas or chickpeas, sprinkle them over the top.
+Sprinkle peas or chickpeas over the top.

 4. The Spiced Drizzle

 Mix the remaining spices with about 1/4 cup of warm water.
-Drizzle this mixture evenly over the entire mountain of vegetables.
-This ensures every piece is seasoned perfectly.
+Drizzle this mixture evenly over the mountain of vegetables to ensure everything is seasoned.

 5. The Slow Simmer

-Cover the tajine with its conical lid.
+Cover the tajine with its lid.
 Keep the heat at its lowest setting.
-A tajine is meant to breathe; you should see a tiny bit of steam escaping.
 Let it cook for 40–50 minutes.
 Resist the urge to open the lid frequently!

 6. Final Touch

 Five minutes before serving, add the fresh herbs, olives, and preserved lemon.
-Once the vegetables are fork-tender, remove them from the heat and let them rest for 5 minutes before serving.
+Once the vegetables are fork-tender, let it rest for 5 minutes before serving.

 Frequently Asked Questions (FAQ)